How to make your PDF accessible for people with disabilities

 6. Descriptive hyperlinks

-All hyperlinks that are included in your PDF should convey clear and accurate information about the destination, so that the reader knows where the link is leading to without having to click on it.
-Screen readers will always read links and link titles after reading all of the paragraphs on a page; it will then read those links in order they were inserted in.
+All hyperlinks that are included in your PDF should convey clear and accurate information about the destination so that the reader knows where the link is leading without having to click on it.
+Screen readers will always read links and link titles after reading all of the paragraphs on a page; they will then read those links in the order they were inserted in.

 Did you know?